Social Services and Healthcare SCQF Level 7 / 9 SVQ

 There are College based mandatory tutorials covering the theory and practice elements of the understanding you need to evidence.
 These support the reflective accounts where you demonstrate both work practice and the underpinning knowledge and refection.

-You also have a dedicated on-line virtual learning materials ( Blackboard) for ablended learning approach.
+You also have a dedicated on-line virtual learning materials (Brightspace) for a blended learning approach.